Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Schur convexity of mean generalized bunching

-\end{restatable} This theorem is proven in App.~\ref{sec:schurconvexity}.
-As a part of the proof, we derive an explicit expression for the mean generalized bunching probability in terms of $\alpha$, which is given in Lem.~\ref{lem:meangenbunchexplicit}.
-As an application of this theorem, we show that when the single-particle state is a Gibbs state, the mean generalized bunching probability is decreasing as a function of temperature. \begin{restatable}{corollary}{thermcor} We take the same hypotheses as in Thm.~\ref{thm:schurconvexity}.
+\end{restatable} This corollary of Thm.~\ref{thm:meangenbunchsuremajorization} is proven in App.~\ref{sec:schurconvexity}, following Lem.~\ref{lem:uniformstateirrepdistribution}.
+As an application of this corollary, we show that when the single-particle state is a Gibbs state, the mean generalized bunching probability is decreasing as a function of temperature. \begin{restatable}{corollary}{thermcor} We take the same hypotheses as in Cor.~\ref{cor:schurconvexity}.
 Let $0 = \epsilon_0 \le \cdots \le \epsilon_{L-1}$ be chosen so that at least two of the $\epsilon_i$ differ.
 Let $\alpha_\beta$ be the Gibbs distribution,

-Then $\mathbb{E}_{U \sim \mathrm{Haar}(\mathrm{U}(\mathcal{H}_V))}\left(b(S|U, \rho(\alpha_\beta)\right))$ is strictly monotonically increasing as a function of $\beta$. \end{restatable} This corollary is proven in App.~\ref{sec:schurconvexity}.
-Therefore, if we measure the mean generalized bunching probability, we can infer $\beta$ by inverting the relationship derived in Lem.~\ref{lem:meangenbunchexplicit}.
+Then $w(k|\rho(\alpha_\beta))$ is strictly monotonically increasing as a function of $\beta$. \end{restatable} This corollary is proven in App.~\ref{sec:schurconvexity}, following Lem.~\ref{lem:gibbsmaj}.
+Therefore, if we measure the mean generalized bunching probability, we can infer $\beta$ by inverting the relationship derived in Lem.~\ref{lem:meangenbunchgeneral}.
 In this sense, the mean generalized bunching probability serves as a thermometer for uniform states with a Gibbs distribution.